spiritmong3r/sleekify/README.md

 ⇨ <code>map</code>

-> Returns a new `MutableList` where a given selector is applied on every elements
+> Returns a new `MutableList` where a given transformer is applied on every elements

 **example :**